gradle/actions/setup-gradle/README.md

 # GitHub Dependency Graph support

+> [!IMPORTANT]
+> The simplest (and recommended) way to generate a dependency graph is via a separate workflow
+> using `gradle/actions/dependency-submission`.
+This action will attempt to detect all dependencies used by your build
+> without building and testing the project itself.
+>
+> See the [dependency-submission documentation](../dependency-submission/README.md) for up-to-date documentation.

 The `setup-gradle` action has support for submitting a [GitHub Dependency Graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) snapshot via the [GitHub Dependency Submission API](https://docs.github.com/en/rest/dependency-graph/dependency-submission?apiVersion=2022-11-28).

 The dependency graph snapshot is generated via integration with the [GitHub Dependency Graph Gradle Plugin](https://plugins.gradle.org/plugin/org.gradle.github-dependency-graph-gradle-plugin), and saved as a workflow artifact.
 The generated snapshot files can be submitted either in the same job, or in a subsequent job (in the same or a dependent workflow).